EISy-as-Py/eisy/README.md

      * Another Later test-item will be to aquire or synthesize "Bad Data" which in various ways we want to catch and either flag or reject.

  * __Neural Network Classifying__: Branch "Classify" :
+     * Current Milestone: establish a pseudo code on importing image file using pillow and makesure we have ongoing image library.
+     * Create a pseudo code on image processing/training using library.

      * Mihyun and Jo are doing the massive research work of setting up a Neural Network Framework, which we can then use to train a model to distinguish or classify the incoming NewData.
 This will be a big task that once they're set up, they'll teach us to help them and we'll probably make this into NEW branches!
      * First classify task is to identify Noisy or other failed test (AKA: Researcher Must Re-Do - Possibly with Feedback re WHY)
      * Second classify task is to identify the "Type" of data/test (AKA: Resistor?
 Simple RC?
 Battery?
 FuelCell?)